 THE FAIR CREDIT REPORTING ACT AND ADVERSE ACTION NOTICES

 The Fair Credit Reporting Act, 15 U.S.C. § 1681 is U.S. Federal Government legislation enacted to promote the accuracy, fairness, and privacy of consumer information contained in the files of consumer reporting agencies.
-Organizations that provide background screening services are usually considered to be Consumer Reporting Agencies.
-Performing background screening services requires that the employer adhere to specific rules and regulations and may be subject to fines for infractions.
+Organizations that provide background check services are usually considered to be Consumer Reporting Agencies.
+Performing background check services requires that the employer adhere to specific rules and regulations and may be subject to fines for infractions.

 How to be FCRA Compliant

 In order to be compliant with the FCRA, the following procedures must take place.